swc-project/website/docs/installation.md

 This will download a prebuilt binary instead of building swc if possible.
 Currently prebuilt binaries are provided only for `mac (x64)` / `linux (x86_64)` / `win32-x64`.

+To use on Alpine Linux, also install the `@swc/core-linux-musl` npm package.